2026 Classes & Requirements

 You do need an Attleboro Library card to access Universal Class; other SAILS library cards may not work.
 You do not need to be an Attleboro resident to get an Attleboro card.
 You can also sign up for an e-card and select Attleboro as your preferred library.

-need a library card - from the Attleboro Public Library home page
+• Need a library card - from the Attleboro Public Library home page

-click on the "Universal Classes" link - or just click here to get to the Universal Classes web page
+• Click on the "Universal Classes" link - or just click here to get to the Universal Classes web page

-if you have already created a username and password, click the “sign in” button
+• If you have already created a username and password, click the “sign in” button

-email cifk@councilforchildren.org or call 508-226-2336 to see if class is acceptable;
+• Email cifk@councilforchildren.org or call 508-226-2336 to see if class is acceptable;

-complete course with a passing grade (70% or higher) and must be .8 cu or higher print certificate and include with application
+• Complete course with a passing grade (70% or higher) and CLASS/CLASSES must be .8 cu or higher FOR PARENTS IN THE PROGRAM 4 OR LESS YEARS

-print certificate and include with application
+• Print certificate and include with application

 Parents can also access Mango Languages, an easy-to-use online program with over 70 languages, including English.
 Learn at your own pace through fun, interactive lessons anytime, anywhere.